-AHIP analyzed financial statements of 30 health insurance providers: five largest publicly traded for-profit commercial health insurance companies and 25 randomly selected not-for-profit health insurance providers that had the majority of their business (i.e., greater than 50% of enrollees) in the commercial market.
+AHIP analyzed financial statements of 30 health insurance providers: 5 largest publicly traded for-profit commercial health insurance companies and 25 randomly selected not-for-profit health insurance providers that had the majority of their business (i.e., greater than 50% of enrollees) in the commercial market.

-To estimate operating expenses and profitability, for the five publicly traded insurance providers, their 2016-2018 10K filings with the Securities and Exchange Commission were examined; while operating expenses and profitability data for private, not-for-profit organizations were extracted from their 2016-2018 Form 990s, filed with the Internal Revenue Service, or, when not available, from the financial statements published on the health plans' websites.
-We were unable to obtain a Form 990 or a financial statement from two plans in 2018, thus, their operating expenses and profits are the average of two-years of data (2016 and 2017).
+To estimate operating expenses and profitability, for the 5 publicly traded insurance providers, their 2018-2020 10K filings with the Securities and Exchange Commission were examined; while operating expenses and profitability data for private, not-for-profit organizations were extracted from their 2018-2020 Form 990s, filed with the Internal Revenue Service, or, when not available, from the financial statements published on the health plans' websites.